 (4) If any disagreement arises between the Authority and the Western Australian Land Authority as to the operation of subsection (2), the matter is to be determined as agreed by the Minister and the Minister to whom the administration of the Western Australian Land Authority Act 1992 is for the time being committed by the Governor.

-(5) The Western Australian Land Authority is authorized to comply with this section despite any provision of the Western Australian Land Authority Act 1992.
+(5) The Western Australian Land Authority is authorised to comply with this section despite any provision of the Western Australian Land Authority Act 1992.

 16. Consultants, etc.